Arif-salah/comfygen-studio/README.md

 ## ⚠️ Known Issue (LoRA Bug)

-Due to a bug I haven’t fixed yet, you **must add a LoRA node** in your workflow—even if you don’t plan to use one.
+Due to a bug I haven’t fixed yet, you **must add a LoRA ** even if you don’t plan to use one.

 **Workaround:**
 Just add the LoRA and set its **slider to `0`** to disable it.